basujindal/pyweb/SOP.md

 5. After the experiment is done stop rosnode_listener.py

-6. Insert stylus back into the Ink Well and stop the simulation.
+6. Keep on the stylus on the 5th circle and stop the simulation.

 7. Repeat steps 3 to 6 for each user and each experiment.